Tampa Bay Rays minor league players: Tre' Morgan

-John Edward Morgan III (born July 16, 2002) is an American professional baseball first baseman and outfielder in the Tampa Bay Rays organization.
+John Edward Morgan III (born July 16, 2002) is an American professional baseball first baseman in the Tampa Bay Rays organization.

 Morgan attended Brother Martin High School in New Orleans, Louisiana, where he played baseball.
 As a junior in 2019, he batted .483 with 16 stolen bases.
 He did not play a game as a senior in 2020 after suffering a UCL injury as well as the COVID-19 pandemic, which ended Brother Martin's season after 13 games.
 Morgan went unselected in the shortened 2020 Major League Baseball draft and enrolled at Louisiana State University (LSU) to play college baseball.

 As a freshman for LSU in 2021, Morgan played in 63 games and hit .357 with six home runs, 42 RBIs, and 15 stolen bases.
 He batted .324 with five home runs and 54 RBIs over 62 games as a sophomore in 2022, and spent that summer playing for the United States national baseball team.
 As a junior in 2023, he played in 69 games and batted .316 with nine home runs and 53 RBIs, helping lead LSU to win the 2023 Men's College World Series.
 After the season, Morgan was drafted by the Tampa Bay Rays in the third round with the 88th overall pick of the 2023 Major League Baseball draft.
 He signed with the team for $783,800.

 Morgan made his professional debut with the Florida Complex League Rays and was quickly promoted to the Charleston RiverDogs.
 Over 14 games between the two teams, he hit .396 with one home run and six RBIs.
 Morgan opened the 2024 season with Charleston and was promoted to the Bowling Green Hot Rods in mid-May.
 He was selected to represent the Rays (alongside Xavier Isaac and Chandler Simpson) in the All-Star Futures Game at Globe Life Field.
 He was promoted once again, to the Montgomery Biscuits, in late August.
 Over 100 games between the three teams, Morgan batted .324 with ten home runs, 68 RBIs, and twenty stolen bases.
 Morgan was assigned to the Durham Bulls to open the 2025 season, missing the beginning of the season due to a quad injury.
 He played a total of 92 games with Durham and hit .274 with eight home runs and 45 RBIs.
+Morgan returned to Durham for the 2026 season and batted .241 with nine home runs and 25 RBIs over 57 games, missing time due to an injury.